Elections in the United Kingdom: Electoral Register

 Each district council or unitary authority has an Electoral Register which is compiled by the electoral registration officer listing all registered electors.
 The Electoral Register contains the name, qualifying address and electoral number of every ordinary elector, the name of every special category elector (such as service voters) and the electoral number of every anonymous elector.
 Any elector who was not aged 18 yet at the time of registration will also have his/her date of birth printed.
 Each district's Electoral Register is subdivided into separate registers for each polling district.

 Because the franchise differs between individual voters, various markers may be placed next to voters' names to identify in which elections they are entitled to vote.
-European Union citizens who are not Commonwealth or Irish citizens have their entry prefixed either with G (meaning they can only vote in local government elections) or K (meaning they can only vote in European Parliamentary and local government elections).
-Overseas electors are prefixed with the letter F, meaning they can only vote in European and UK Parliamentary elections.
-Members of the House of Lords residing in the UK are prefixed with the letter L, meaning they can only vote in European Parliamentary and local government elections, whilst peers who are overseas electors are prefixed with the letter E, indicating that they can only vote in European Parliamentary elections.
+European Union citizens who are not Commonwealth or Irish citizens have their entry prefixed either with G or K (meaning they can only vote in local government elections).
+Overseas electors are prefixed with the letter F, meaning they can only vote in UK Parliamentary elections.
+Members of the House of Lords residing in the UK are prefixed with the letter L, meaning they can only vote in local government elections, whilst peers who are overseas electors are prefixed with the letter E, indicating that they could only have voted in European Parliamentary elections.